maor5675/library/README.md

 books/deletebook - removes a book
-books/addbook_indb - adds a new book to database books/addbook - shows form for adding book
+books/addbook_indb - adds a new book to database books/addbook - shows form for adding book books/loandata - loan a book

 ## login.py
 Contains methods/endpoints:

+## Entrance to the admin zone
+username = maor
+password = 1234

 # Install and run
 1. add a virtual env using